Vampires Will Never Hurt You: Background and recording

 Before Gerard Way formed My Chemical Romance, he was a comic book artist who was working on comics about vampires.
 Upon witnessing the September 11 attacks, however, he decided to start a band in an attempt to "take stock of his own life"; Way spent time writing music in his parents' basement using only his guitar, including the majority of "Vampires Will Never Hurt You".
 Initially, the band had trouble convincing Geoff Rickly, the lead singer of Thursday, to take part in the creation of their first album, I Brought You My Bullets, You Brought Me Your Love.
 However, upon hearing an early demo CD of "Vampires Will Never Hurt You", Rickly agreed to produce the album, as he had "never heard anything quite like it" before.

-Later, on the advice of Alex Saavedra, the founder of Eyeball Records, My Chemical Romance set out in March 2002 to record a demo of "Vampires Will Never Hurt You" at Nada Studios in New Windsor, New York.
+Later, on the advice of Alex Saavedra, the founder of Eyeball Records, My Chemical Romance set out to record a demo of "Vampires Will Never Hurt You" on March 3, 2002, at Nada Studios in New Windsor, New York.
 However, on the day of the recording, an abscess in Way's tooth led to him being in too much pain to sing; in the middle of the session, he left with the mother of their then-manager Sarah Lewitinn to get emergency dental work.
 Following the procedure, Way returned to the studio; however, due to being under the influence of pain medication, Way was "woozy and slurring", and his vocal takes became emotionless.

 Because of budget constraints, which prohibited the band from affording another day in the studio, Saavedra initially attempted to get a good vocal take by hiding Way's pain medication, before deciding to punch him in the mouth.
 Enraged, Way proceeded to "unleash everything into the mic", which Rickly described as "sounding like a really pissed-off kid wanting to tear himself apart".
 My Chemical Romance biographer Tom Bryant later wrote that the punch served as a way for Way to more easily method act the character, with Way noting in an interview that the recording of "Vampires Will Never Hurt You" was the first time he used the technique when singing.
 The group later decided to use this version, despite initially recording it as a demo, as the final, finished recording due to its intensity.
-The song was written by band members Frank Iero, Matt Pelissier, Ray Toro, Gerard Way, and Mikey Way, and was produced by Rickly and Saavedra.
+The song was written by band members Matt Pelissier, Ray Toro, Gerard Way, and Mikey Way, and was produced by Rickly and Saavedra.
 Way would later say that "Vampires Will Never Hurt You" gave the band a "real sense of identity", and called the song, and his vocal performance on it, his favorites of all time on Twitter in 2013.